-Siege of Kharkiv: “We know Ukraine will win — but will we survive?”
+Siege of Kharkiv: “We know Ukraine will win – but will we survive?”

 Russian troops have been shelling Kharkiv for 25 days.
 Meduza spoke to the civilians who still live there.

 Russian troops have been shelling Kharkiv nonstop for over three weeks now.
-The city’s residential areas and historic center are completely destroyed, and necessities like food and medicines are difficult to come by.
+The city’s residential areas and historic centre are completely destroyed, and necessities like food and medicines are difficult to come by.
 More than 100 civilians have been killed, while hundreds of thousands of others have fled the city.
 Meduza spoke to some of the people who remain about what life is like in Kharkiv and what’s motivating them to stay.

 Anna